FailAcademy/learning/adp-vancouver/_lessons/week-04/01a-introducing-postgres.md

 If you have not installed PostgreSQL yet, get the app installer here: https://postgresapp.com/

-In this lab activity, we'll go through the process of setting up a few new databases within it, to use throughout the rest of our time with PostgreSQL.
+In this exercise, we'll go through the process of setting up a few new databases within it, to use throughout the rest of our time with PostgreSQL.

 - Create 2 databases
 We'll use on of these databases to try out new things.
 Once we're comfortable, we'll apply